Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 • antibiotics are taken for existing acute and chronic diseases of the digestive system, as well as for other somatic diseases that lower immunity;

-• treatment requires higher doses of antibiotics;
+• treatment requires increased doses of antibiotics;

-Diet food and proper drinking regimen
+Dietary nutrition and proper drinking regimen

-Liquid, viscous cereals help to establish intestinal motility
+Liquid, viscous porridges help improve intestinal motility

 Yogurt is good for intestinal flora